Did You Know? There’s More to Mount Desert Island Than Acadia National Park

 Mount Desert Island is without compare as the mountains truly meet the sea here and offers one of the most spectacular settings on the entire East Coast (if not the most spectacular)!

-With more than four million visitors coming to Acadia, these Mount Desert Island attractions and activities will help you avoid the crowds while still getting the whole experience of the island.
+With more than 4 million visitors coming to Acadia, these Mount Desert Island attractions and activities will help you avoid the crowds while still getting the whole experience of the island.

 About Mount Desert Island

 Mount Desert Island, one of New England’s largest islands, is linked to the mainland and its vistas are indescribable.
-With seventeen mountains and four lakes, Acadia National Park and Bar Harbor are magnets that draw thousands every year.
+With 17 mountains and four lakes, Acadia National Park and Bar Harbor are magnets that draw thousands every year.
+Other notable communities on the island include:

 The Park and its 120 miles of hiking trails, colossal views from Cadillac Mountain, and the roar of Thunder Hole provide visitors to Downeast Acadia with memory-filled vacations.
 Artists flock to photograph or paint the landscape.